24th Ohio Infantry Regiment: The Battle Before Cheat Mountain Summit

-Higgins sent a squad of men into the woods on each side of the road and proceeded cautiously, ordering the line to cover themselves in the trees.
+Higgins sent a squad into the woods on each side of the road and proceeded cautiously, ordering the line to cover themselves in the trees.
 Lieutenant Green and his men were deployed on the left of the road.
 Lieutenant Wood and his men were deployed on the right, holding the detail of the 24th Ohio as reserves to check any enemy advance on the road.
-They proceeded 3 rods before they were engaged by Anderson's Brigade, trading two volleys of at least 100 guns each and taking no losses of their own.
-The rebels fled up the road, where Lieutenant Green's men poured a destructive volley into the rebels, sending them into utter confusion.
+They proceeded 3 rods before they were engaged by Anderson's Brigade, trading two volleys of at least 100 guns each and taking no loss of their own.
+The rebels fled up the road, where Lieutenant Green's men poured a terrible volley into the rebels, sending them into utter confusion.
 Despite the success, Green failed to rally his men, who, seeing such a large force, fell back to the reserve, bringing with them two wounded privates.
-Higgins directed his line forward, but they made no advance, eventually determining to hold the position until reinforcements arrived.
+Higgins directed his line forward, but they made no advance.
+Higgins eventually determined to hold the position, awaiting support.

 After half an hour, Major Harrow of the 14th Indiana arrived with two companies.
 They brought two prisoners and reported that the force they faced was Anderson's brigade of Tennesseans, numbering 3,000.
 Harrow ordered Higgins to draw in his men as an advanced guard 2 miles from camp, where they remained until morning.
 The whole engagement only lasted about half an hour.

-Over the following days, the 24th Ohio pursued the retreating rebels, recapturing their lost comrades and inflicting heavy losses on the Confederates.
-Some claim there were 3,000 Union soldiers in Cheat Summit Fort.
-For many reasons, including illness, desertion, starvation, and the small size of the fort, there would have been closer to 1,000 men, very few of which took part in the battle.
-The Confederates retreated due to exhaustion from the rough terrain and weather and the captured men of the 24th Ohio, convincing them that the Union defenders outnumbered them.
+Over the following days, the 24th Ohio pursued the retreating rebels, recapturing their lost comrades and claiming heavy losses for the Confederates.
+The Confederates retreated due to exhaustion from the rough terrain and weather, and the captured men of the 24th Ohio convinced them that the Union defenders outnumbered them.
 The exact amount of Confederate losses is unknown.
 However, estimates from the time ranged between 50 and several hundred killed.
-The Union endured 10 killed, 14 wounded, and 64 captured.
+Union casualties were reported as 10 killed, 14 wounded, and 64 captured.